ON THIS PAGE: You will read about how to cope with challenges in everyday life after a cancer diagnosis. Use the menu to see other pages.

 For many people, survivorship serves as a strong motivator to make lifestyle changes.

-People recovering from an HIV/AIDS-related cancer are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, and managing stress.
+People recovering from an HIV/AIDS-related cancer are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, exercising regularly, and managing stress.
 Regular physical activity can help rebuild your strength and energy level.
 Your health care team can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about making healthy lifestyle choices.

 Talk with your health care team to develop a survivorship care plan that is best for your needs.